 UMBC’s Performing Arts and Humanities Building is home to Earl and Darielle Linehan Concert Hall, the Proscenium Theatre, the Dance Cube, the Black Box Theatre, the Music Box, and other arts performance venues.
 Information about performances, lectures and other events may be found on our Arts & Culture Calendar.

 - Dresher Center for the Humanities

 - Center for Innovation, Research and Creativity in the Arts (CIRCA)

 - Humanities Scholars Program

-The PAHB provides new, state-of-the-art facilities for arts and humanities departments and programs.
+Affectionately know on campus as “the PAHB,” the building houses state-of-the-art facilities and is LEED Gold certified.
+The PAHB opened in 2014 and is the largest building on UMBC’s campus.
 The building is designed to enhance UMBC’s teaching, research, and public outreach, and to heighten the visibility of the arts and humanities as major components of campus and community life.

 In fall 2014, the PAHB received two significant accolades from the architecture and design community.
 The American Institute of Architects Baltimore chapter, at its annual Excellence in Design gala, awarded the PAHB the top prize in its Higher Education category, and the Urban Land Institute bestowed upon the building its 2014 Wavemaker Award, which recognizes projects that are truly unique, innovative, and visionary.